H. E. and A. Bown

 H. E. and A. Bown was an architectural practice in Harrogate, North Riding of Yorkshire, England, in the 19th and early 20th centuries.
 Its two partners were Henry Edwin Bown who started the business and died at the age of 36, and his brother Arthur Bown, who carried on the business until he retired in 1911.

-The firm produced designs for many of Harrogate's villas, especially those in the West Park and Victoria Park estates, the Jubilee Memorial, Harrogate, and Queen's Park Lodge and fountain, Heywood, Greater Manchester, besides The Harrogate Club house, and Harrogate's drill hall.
+The firm produced designs for many of Harrogate's villas, especially those in the West Park and Victoria Park estates, the Jubilee Memorial, Harrogate, and Queen's Park Lodge and fountain in Heywood, besides The Harrogate Club house, and Harrogate's drill hall.
 Many of their works are still standing, and the Jubilee Memorial and Queen's Park Lodge and fountain are listed buildings.

 Background of the partners

 The two partners of the architectural practice H. E. and A. Bown of Harrogate, West Riding of Yorkshire, were brothers who came from an artisanal background, of Northern England and Midlands stock.
 Their paternal grandparents were jeweller Peter Bown (1791–1872) born in Matlock, Derbyshire, and Mary Fielding (1785 – 18 June 1881), also from Matlock.
 Their parents were jeweller and china-dealer Edwin Bown (c.1823–1909), (Note: GRO: Deaths Mar 1909 Bown Edwin.
 86 Knaresbro' 9a 92) born in Buxton, Derbyshire, and Anne Bown (c.1823–1891), (Note: GRO: Deaths Jun 1891 Bown Anne 68 Knaresbro' 9a 105) from Skircoat Green, near Halifax, West Yorkshire.
 Ann Bown is listed as an architect in the 1861 Census, however Henry Edwin was a 16-year-old apprentice architect by that time but is listed as a scholar, when boys were schooled up to age 14, so that may be a line-slippage error.